-Each AE is oversighted by a member of the OTF (ordinarily, every other year).
-No member of the OTF is permitted to perform the oversight of the AE in the state that his or her main office is located, where he or she serves as a technical reviewer, may have a conflict of interest (for example, performing the oversight of the AE that administers the OTF member's firm's peer review), or where he or she performed the most recently completed oversight.
+Each AE is oversighted by a member of the OTF on a rotating basis.
+No member of the OTF is permitted to perform the oversight of the AE in the state that his or her main office is located, where he or she serves as a committee member or technical reviewer, may have a conflict of interest (for example, performing the oversight of the AE that administers the OTF member's firm's peer review), or where he or she performed the most recently completed oversight.